refractproject/rfcs/text/0000-refract-1.0.md

 This decoupling I think is important, because it gives freedom to implementors to implement the best way they see fit in their language/platform, and it allows for other serialization formats to spring up that may be helpful to others.

-**Proposal**: Explain the difference in the conceptual model and the serialization formats, and potentially move these serialization descriptions to their own file in the spec repo, separating them from the main spec.
+**Proposal**: Explain the difference in the conceptual model and the serialization formats, and create serialization guidelines for full Refract.

+## Inheritance

+Inheritance can be handled differently depending on the context in which the element is found.
+This shows up in how we handle inheritance within the data structure elements (now in API Elements).

+**Proposal**: Explain inheritance in some way, either in the base specification or through some type of guidelines document.

 # Drawbacks